BraTS-inpainting/2023_challenge/baseline/README.md

 # Baseline Inpainting Model(s)

-This sub-repository implements two explanatory models to tackle the inpainting challenge:
+This sub-repository implements two explanatory models to tackle the inpainting challenge.
+Both models shall serve as a comparison for your implemented model.

   1. A 3D pix2pix network (see train_Pix2Pix3D.py)
   2. (optional) A 3D AutoEncoder (see train_AE.py)

 ## Requirements/Installation